This article may contain affiliate links for which we may receive a small commission if purchases are made. Thank you for your support.

 There was even an ‘Albert Namatjira’ hung in the hallway!
 Albert Namatjira is Australia’s most famous Aboriginal watercolour artist.
 I was very impressed!

-Ours was the honeymoon suit, beautifully decorated with luxurious furnishings.
-An amazing four-poster bed topped with tons of pillows piled on top, lean crisp linen over a soft feather topper and an electric blanket.
+Ours was the honeymoon suite, beautifully decorated with luxurious furnishings.
+An amazing four-poster bed topped with tons of pillows piled on top, lean crisp linen over a soft feather topper and the option of an electric blanket.
 We had all the luxury we needed for a great night’s sleep.

-A cosy old Chesterfield placed in front of the fireplace provided the perfect opportunity to share a glass of wine in front of the roaring fire.
+A cosy old Chesterfield placed in front of the fireplace provided the perfect opportunity to share a nightcap in front of the roaring fire.